 EXCITED.
 THE JOURNEY BEGINS

 The journey begins.
 In forty minutes it is boarding time on a flight to Singapore and further to Auckland.
 More than twenty-five hours on a plane.
 In Singapore, I will meet with my five fellows.
 The sixth will await us in Auckland, New Zealand.
 Greetings from the Munich Airport.
 It is 11 am on January 26th, Friday.
 On our way, we will lose a half-day.

 THE TRAVEL SCHEDULE

-Our New Zealand planning involves constant change of locations with only one two-day stay at the Wanaka lake.
+Our New Zealand planning involves a constant change of locations with only one two-day stay at the Wanaka lake.
 An ambitious plan.
-In eleven active days we will ride on a rented van more than 2800 km, around 250 daily on average.
-We want to make many beautiful photos at many beautiful locations.
-We will see Hobbition of the Lord of the rings.
+In eleven active days, we will ride on a rented van more than 2800 km, around 250 days on average.
+We want to make many beautiful photos of many beautiful locations.
+We will see Hobbiton of the Lord of the rings.
 Some outdoor activities are planned in as well, like a glacier walk, kayaking and a boat trip on the Milford Sound.
-We are a fellowship of seven, but still it is a packaged tour we paid for.
+We are a fellowship of seven, but still, it is a packaged tour we paid for.
 The itinerary is bound by the hotel locations booked in advance.

-As I decided to go on this tour, I was so excited to go with fellows, with whom I travelled Japan, that I did not scrutinise our schedule fully.
-In aftermath, I enjoyed New Zealand very much.
+As I decided to go on this tour, I was so excited to go with fellows, with whom I traveled to Japan, that I did not scrutinize our schedule thoroughly.
+In the aftermath, I enjoyed New Zealand very much.
 No regrets.
 But both the travel plan and our travel style I consider a failure.
-New Zealand offers great vacation possibilities and a true travel comfort.
-By not using it, we simply f….. it up.
+New Zealand offers excellent vacation possibilities and real travel comfort.
+By not using it, we merely f….. it up.

 Our New Zealand travel schedule as we planned it.